rickyangeles/rm-project-prototype/README.md

 - [x] Grey out the activity sections instead of hiding it.
 - [x] Make the itemized total be the group prizing instead of per person
 - [x] Make the link pull in each activity selected from each section instead of just the section subtotal
+- [x] Make fields on the site readyonly
+- [x] default to "N/A" if no actvities are selected